Animal in Research

-While some research questions may adequately be addressed using cell cultures, tissue studies or computer models, which we also employ at Texas Biomed and the SNPRC, research with animals continues to be critical for the advancement of human health.
-Disease processes are typically complex, involving multiple physiological processes and multiple organ systems that simply require the use of nonhuman primate models.
+While some research questions may be adequately addressed using cell cultures, tissue studies or computer models (which we also employ at Texas Biomed and the SNPRC), research with animals continues to be critical for the advancement of human health.
+Disease processes are complex, involving multiple physiological processes and multiple organ systems that simply require the use of complex models.

 Virtually every major advance in medical knowledge and treatment has involved research using animal models.
 Animal research has saved lives, extended life expectancy, and improved the quality of life for both humans and animals by enabling scientists to conduct critical experiments that identified ways to prevent, treat, and cure disease.

-- Most of the nation’s 1 million insulin-dependent diabetic individuals would not be insulin dependent – they would be dead.
+- Most of the nation’s 1 million insulin-dependent diabetic individuals would not have insulin

 - Sixty million Americans would risk death from heart attack, stroke or kidney failure from lack of medication for high blood pressure.